pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound; all the people around Leontyne Price (whose sound can be dark, for what it's worth) who were calmly convinced that she was only allowed to sing Aida and Bess; the act of being a racial minority in a post-secondary music school.

 Simmonds' poetry bubbles up with imagery and references, like Leontyne Price's turban and the civil rights movement.
 His writing is taut and vivid, a single line packing a punch the size of American racial inequality.
-Even through sparse pages, I got major messages: Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.
+Even through sparse pages, I get major statements: music school has a caste problem; when it's hard for gay men to come out, the cost is enormous; and Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.

 *
 * ——————————